nbabtsov/image_stitcher/README.md

 The MatrixCuts class is designed to find optimal cuts in a matrix, which can be useful in various applications, including image processing and computer vision tasks where identifying important or least important parts of an image is necessary.

+The code uses dynamic programming to find the minimum cost path (cut) from one side of the matrix to another.
+This is similar to algorithms used for finding the shortest path in graphs, where dynamic programming is often applied.